Tours

 Twinklin’ Holiday Lights (December evenings)

 Are you feeling festive, fun, and frisky?
 Come dressed in your finest holiday sweater as we celebrate the merry season together.
 Experience downtown Grand Rapids bejeweled and illuminated with both contemporary and nostalgic lighting displays.
 The group will pass by uniquely special places, some of which will evoke warm feelings from Christmas’s past.
-And as a gesture of community kindness, we will give vouchers for meals at Dégagé Ministries for those we pass who may be in need.
 This topic is also available as a presentation.

 Urban Jungle